 When the hunter woke up, the sun was already up.

-Suddenly, there was a gust of wind, and once again, the hunter heard that wonderful song and his heart wanted to find the singer.
-The bird flew towards the sound, taking the young man, its flaming red top floating through the leaves, making it easier to follow him.
-Finally, the bird landed on a cedar tree and began to tap and hammer on a dead branch, making a noise like the rapid beat of a small drum.
-Suddenly, there was a gust of wind, and again the hunter heard that beautiful sound very close to him.
+On a branch of the tree against which he was leaning, he saw a red-headed woodpecker.
+The bird flew to another tree and another, but never very far, looking back at the young man as if he wanted to say, “Come! ” Suddenly, there was a gust of wind, and once again, the hunter heard that wonderful music and his heart longed to find the singer.
+The bird flew towards the sound, carrying the young man, its flaming red top floating through the leaves, making it easy to follow.
+Finally, the bird landed on a cedar tree and began playing and hammering on a dead branch, making zen noise like the rapid beating of a small drum.
+Suddenly there was a gust of wind, and again the hunter heard that beautiful sound very close to him.

-Suddenly, Winchinchala – girl, heard.
-She was sitting in her parents' tent, eating buffalo meat and sausage, feeling good.
-She wanted to stay there, at the tipi by the fire, but her feet wanted to get out.
+Suddenly the Winchinchala – girl, heard.
+She was sitting in her parents' tent, eating buffalo meat and sausage, feeling fine.
+She wanted to stay there, in the tipi by the fire, but her feet wanted to get out.
 She pulled back, but her feet pulled forward, and her feet won.
-His head said, "Go easy, go easy!
-“But the feet said,” Faster, faster! ” She saw the young man standing in the moonlight, heard the flute.
-His head said, "Don't go to him, he is poor. ”His feet said,“ Go, run! ”And again the feet prevailed.
-So they came face to face.
-The girl's head told her to be silent, but the heart said to speak, and she spoke, saying, "Koshkalaka, Young man, I am yours completely."
+Her head said: "Go slow, go slow! ”, But her feet said: “Faster, faster! ” She saw the young man standing in the moonlight, heard the flute.
+Her head said: ”Don't go to him, he is poor. ” Her feet said: ” Go, run! ”And again her feet prevailed.
+Then they came face to face.
+The girl's head told her to be silent, but her heart said to speak, and she spoke, saying zen do: "Koshkalaka, Young man, I am yours completely."